Select Page

 An Evening With Charles Franklin: Understanding Public Sentiment

-The nationally recognized scholar, pollster and director of the Marquette Law School Poll will share insights into current public attitudes toward public education, K-12 schools, funding, the state budget and more.
+Charles Franklin, the nationally recognized scholar, pollster and director of the Marquette Law School Poll, shared insights into current public attitudes toward public education, K-12 schools, funding, the state budget and more.

-Drawing on extensive polling data, he will explore long-term trends, pressing concerns and their implications for school leaders moving forward.
-Gain a deeper understanding of public sentiment and start collaborating to address concerns and build on successes.
+Drawing on extensive polling data, he explored long-term trends, pressing concerns and their implications for school leaders moving forward.

 Empowering School Communities: Watch Stakeholder-Driven Planning in Action

-Discover how the Wisconsin Association of School Boards’ Stakeholder-Driven Strategic Planning Framework helps districts turn community voice into focused action.
-In this session, presenters will walk you through the five-phase process that builds trust, strengthens alignment, and results in a plan your community will support.
-Learn how engaging students, staff, families, and community members leads to strategic goals that guide real decisions—not just sit on a shelf.
-See how one district used this framework to reimagine its future—and how your district can too.
+Attendees discovered how the Wisconsin Association of School Boards’ Stakeholder-Driven Strategic Planning Framework helps districts turn community voice into focused action.
+In this session, presenters walked through the five-phase process that builds trust, strengthens alignment and results in plans that communities will support.
+Presenters showed how engaging students, staff, families and community members leads to strategic goals that guide real decisions—not just sit on a shelf.
+School District of Manawa District Administrator Ryan Peterson also explained how this framework helped the district reimagine its future—and how your district can too.

 WASB Consultants – Patti Vickman and Cheryl Stinski; Ryan Peterson, The School District of Manawa District Administrator